alexandreguichet/Bosch-Internship-UBC-Students/readme.md

 <h3 id="commuting"> 2.2 Commuting </h3>

-CCommuting to work may be the parameter that will impact your life most in Germany.
+Commuting to work may be the parameter that will impact your life most in Germany.
 Would you rather spend 30 minutes or an hour and 30 minutes commuting?
 The condition in which you commute is also important.
 Would you rather have an hour long bus ride with wifi or an hour and 30 minutes of commuting with 3 train transfers and no wifi nor AC.
 This section is here to help you understand how you can travel around Stuttgart easily and travel to Bosch with minimal energy and time.

 <h4 id = "city_link"> 2.2.1 City-Link </h4>